eldios/polyDios/README.md

 With these simple contents you should be ready to go

 # DISCLAIMER
-I'm not involved in polygen development nor I have any right to redistribute but since it's a zombie project I provided the binary (can find sources http://polygen.org/dist/polygen-1.0.6-20040628-src.zip)
+I'm not involved in polygen development but since it's a GPL software (and zombie project) I provided the binary and some grammars.
+You can find full sources (& grammars) here http://polygen.org/dist/polygen-1.0.6-20040628-src.zip